touhouworldcup/thprac/README.md

 ### PoFV - Tools
 ![Phantasmagoria of Flower View](https://user-images.githubusercontent.com/23106652/174434249-2bf1d70a-101c-4538-a4e6-8eeaf273dd88.png)

 When starting a game in Match Mode, you can select "Custom" in a "Mode" prompt.
 If you do that, this window will appear in your game.
 You can move and adjust this window as much as you want.
-This window can be hidden by pressing the "F11" key.
+This replaces Advanced Options and can be opened with **`F12`**.

 ### UDoALG - Tools
 ![TH19 Tools](https://github.com/touhouworldcup/thprac/assets/23106652/a2cdb385-b61d-4111-af6b-b195e85bf18a)